Antivirus Protection & Internet Security Software

 Over the last 15 years, Nicolas has authored numerous articles and papers on reverse engineering.
 He is a regular speaker at computer engineering schools and international security conferences.

 Vicente joined Kaspersky Lab’s Global Research & Analysis Team in November 2010.
-He specializes in research on malware and fraud in the European region, including banking Trojans, social networking threats, cybercriminal ‘partner networks’ and mobile malware, as well as leading technical research projects and providing expert customer support.
+He specializes in Threat Intelligence and also researches malware and fraud in the European region, including banking Trojans, social networking threats, cybercriminal ‘partner networks’ and mobile malware.
+In addition, Vincente leads technical research projects and provides expert support to customers.

 Prior to joining Kaspersky Lab, Vicente worked as a Software Developer for IT&C and Actaris, after which he took up a research position at the Technical University of Catalonia (UPC).
-He then entered the field of IT security, working for a number of leading companies for more than 5 years.
+He then entered the field of IT security, working for S21sec first as pentester and then as an e-crime manager.
 Vicente is the author of several software tools and is active on the conference circuit, both as an organizer and speaker.
-He is a member of the advisory board of Source Conference and a cofounder of Edge –Security, a security group dedicated to research and organizing non-profit events such as FIST conferences.
+He was a member of the advisory board for the Source Conference and is a co-founder of Edge –Security, a security group dedicated to research and the organization of non-profit events.

 Kurt joined Kaspersky Lab in 2010 and is responsible for monitoring the malware landscape across the Americas and enhancing Kaspersky Lab technologies and solutions.